Alexander Larman

+Education

+Larman attended Winchester College and Regent's Park College, Oxford, where he read English and graduated with a First.

 Career

 His first book, Blazing Star: The Life and Times of John Wilmot, 2nd Earl of Rochester, was published in 2014, and led to a public dispute with the historian Cliff Davies.
 His second book, Restoration, a social history of the year 1666, was published in 2016.
 His third, Byron's Women, came out in 2016 and was shortlisted for the Elma Dangerfield Prize.
 Larman previously served as literary editor of The Chap magazine.
 His fourth book, The Crown In Crisis: Countdown to the Abdication, an account of the Edward VIII abdication crisis of 1936, was published by Weidenfeld & Nicolson in 2020.
 It attracted significant global media attention due to Larman's discovery of new documents relating to the July 1936 assassination attempt on Edward VIII by George McMahon.
-His next two books, The Windsors at War: The Nazi Threat to the Crown and Power and Glory: The Era of Elizabeth will focus on the Royal Family between Edward VIII's abdication and the coronation of Elizabeth II, and will be published in March 2023 and spring 2024.
+His next two books, The Windsors at War: The Nazi Threat to the Crown and Power and Glory: The Era of Elizabeth focused on the Royal Family between Edward VIII's abdication and the coronation of Elizabeth II, and were published in 2023 and 2024.